 Each time a session is created, the server matches the supplied session label against the configured policies.
 Only if a policy matches, the parameters of the matching policy come into effect.
 The way how the session label is matched against the policies depends on the implementation of the server.
-However, by convention, servers usually select the policy depending on the attributes label, label_prefix, and label_suffix.
-If present, the label attribute must perfectly match the session label whereby the suffix and prefix counterparts allow for partially matching the session label.
-If multiple <policy> nodes match at the server side, the most specific policy is selected.
-Exact matches are considered as most specific, prefixes as less specific, and suffixes as least specific.
-If multiple prefixes or suffixes match, the longest is considered as the most specific.
+Usually, the server selects the policy where the session label starts with the policy's label.
+If multiple policies match, the one with the longest (most specific) policy label is selected.
 If multiple policies have the same label, the selection is undefined.
 This is a configuration error.